SENSUIKAN!

 5 June 1942:

 Admiral (Fleet Admiral posthumously) Yamamoto Isoroku, CINC, Combined Fleet, aboard the flagship YAMATO, orders Komatsu to deploy his submarines between the retreating Japanese fleet and Rear Admiral (later Admiral) Raymond A. Spruance's carriers.
-The I-156's patrol line moves gradually NNW, travelling at 3 (by day) to 14 knots (by night).
+I-156's patrol line moves gradually NNW, traveling at 3 (by day) to 14 knots (by night).

 550 miles E of Midway.
-About 0400 (I), the I-156 sights the fleet oiler USS GUADALUPE (AO-32) escorted by two destroyers but fails to reach a favorable firing position.
-Except for the I-168, the I-156 is the only submarine that makes a contact with the Americans during the battle.
+About 0400 (I), I-156 sights fleet oiler USS GUADALUPE (AO-32), escorted by two destroyers, but fails to reach a favorable firing position.
+Except for I-168, I-156 is the only submarine that makes a contact with the enemy fleet during the battle.

 Rear Admiral (later Admiral) Thomas C. Kinkaid's Task Force 16, covered by Rear Admiral Francis W. Rockwell's Task Force 51, lands the Army's 7 th Division that captures Attu Island, Aleutians.